GUIDE

 Renewals for nursing licenses in Florida occur in three different groups during the month of April (2 groups) and July.
 Renewals are completed online through the Florida Health Medical Quality Assurance (MQA) portal.
 CE requirements are verified through CEBroker.com and the application requires a fee of $75.
 Fees vary if the status of your Florida license has lapsed to inactive or retired.

-The American Nurses’ Credentialing Center (ANCC) awards hospitals who demonstrate a high degree of quality nursing, according to set standards, with the Magnet status.
+The American Nurses Credentialing Center (ANCC) awards hospitals that demonstrate a high degree of quality nursing, according to set standards, with Magnet status.

 Hospital City